 Applicants’ data submitted to the website are kept in their online personal account for two years, in case applicants wish to apply to future vacancies.
 If applicants do not connect to their account within two years, the account and the data contained in it are automatically deleted after a notification email is sent to the applicant.

-Part of the data is anonymised and kept for statistical purposes only.
+Part of the data (nationality, gender, country of residence, application dates, registration number of the application, reference number of the selection procedure, year of birth and languages spoken) is anonymised and kept for statistical purposes only.

 7. How do we protect the data subject’s data?